 Science will tell you that premature aging is a lifestyle choice rather than a genetic certainty.
 It's not exactly news that diet, social and exercise habits, and other lifestyle choices can all accelerate or decelerate signs of aging.
 That being said, the details can seem a little fuzzy at times.
 So today we're breaking down the nutritional benefits of certain foods and how they can help prolong youth.

 Alkaline foods and antioxidant-rich supplements aid in the prevention of oxidative stress on the body, a leading cause of the outward appearance of aging, so we'll call them anti-aging foods.
 Along with exercise and sun exposure, free-radical oxidation is a key cause of everything from wrinkles to lack of vitality, and it's entirely reversible with the proper nutrition.

 Cruciferous vegetables like broccoli, kale, brussels sprouts, and cauliflower come loaded with fiber and antioxidants.
 Studies from The American Institute for Cancer Research show their nutrient-dense composition delivers plenty of cancer-reducing benefits along with a powerful lineup of vitamins and minerals.
 They also contain sulforaphane, a phytochemical that stimulates detox enzymes in the body to prevent cell damage and naturally reduce oxygen-free radicals, further aiding in cancer prevention.

 High in lean protein and omega-3 fats, fish like salmon and arctic char are ideal for building lean muscle mass as well as supporting heart and nervous system health.
-Oil-rich fish deliver good fats to keep your skin looking young and hair full of shine.
+Nutritionists say oily fish deliver good fats to keep your skin looking young and hair full of shine.
 Opt for a low-in-mercury catch, limiting your intake of heavy-metal fish such as tuna, swordfish, and thresher shark.
 If you're reaching for salmon, go wild.
 Farmed fish contain a litany of dangerous toxins and harmful chemicals.